 Mr. Avery received his J.D., summa cum laude, from U.C.
-Hastings in May 2009, where he graduated second in his class.
+Hastings in 2009, where he graduated second in his class.
 While at Hastings, he served as a teaching assistant for Legal Writing, Moot Court, and Food & Drug Law.
-He also worked as a Production Editor on the Hastings Law Journal, and currently serves on the Journal's Alumni Board.
+He also worked as a Production Editor on the Hastings Law Journal, and currently serves as President of the Journal's Alumni Board.
 During law school, Mr. Avery served as a judicial extern for Justice Ming Chin of the Supreme Court of California, where he worked on a variety of criminal and civil matters.

 Mr. Avery received his master's degree in chemical engineering (focused in biochemical engineering) from Stanford University and his bachelor's degree in chemical engineering and material science & engineering from U.C.
 Berkeley.
 Prior to law school, he spent four years working as a process engineer in Bayer Healthcare's biotechnology division in Berkeley, California.
 He is also a Licensed Professional Engineer (chemical) in California.